Cloudy Eye (Corneal Edema) in Cats

 The ‘cloudy’ eye associated with corneal edema affects the outer surface of the eye.
 Conditions which affect inner structures of the eye, such as the lens or pupil, may be mistaken for a corneal edema, as they can have a similar opaque coloration.
 This is especially true if the lens of the eye moves out of its normal position, as in cases of cataracts, lenticular sclerosis, or anterior lens luxation.

-Conditions which cause a buildup of pink tissue over the front of the eye (almost looking like skin) can also be confused for a corneal edema, as in conditions of pannus or conjunctival tumors.
+Conditions which cause a buildup of pink tissue over the front of the eye (almost looking like skin) can also be confused for a corneal edema, such as pannus or conjunctival tumors.